- Action Will Be Taken

 - International of Anarchist Federations

-Connexipedia Article Resource Type: Article/Report/Letter Founded during an international Anarchist conference in Carrara in 1968 by the three existing European federations of France, Italy and Spain as well as the Bulgarian federation in French exile.
+Connexipedia Article Resource Type: Article Founded during an international Anarchist conference in Carrara in 1968 by the three existing European federations of France, Italy and Spain as well as the Bulgarian federation in French exile.

 - Introduction to this issue (#3)

-Resource Type: Article/Report/Letter Published: 1978
+Resource Type: Article Published: 1978

 - Jura Federation

-Connexipedia Article Resource Type: Article/Report/Letter
+Connexipedia Article Resource Type: Article

 - Karl Marx and the Anarchists